genFD/code-journey-notes/notes/04-building-UI/02-react/01-react-introduction/Part I/projects-notes/pizza-menu-project.md

 ## The `Menu` component

 - The `menu` component displays a list of pizzas.
+We can accomplish this like this :

 ```jsx
 function Menu() {